nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

    - For `vehicle.trailer`:
      - A vehicle towed by another vehicle should be labeled with its corresponding vehicle type (not as `vehicle.trailer`).
  - `movable_object.*`
-   - Movable objects do not include pedestrians, bicycles, wheel-chairs, and strollers.
+   - Movable objects do not include pedestrians, bicycles, wheelchairs, and strollers.
-   - Do not label movable signs or small barriers not on the road.
+   - Do not label movable signs or small barriers which are not on the road.
    - Do not label permanent pedestrian walk signs, even when they are on the road.
    - Do not label permanently mounted poles.
    - For `movable_object.trafficcone`: